Web-commited/Project-Barebone/README.md

 backend jwt& local authentication: successfully implemented: if the hashed password input is the same as in the database, then return a jwt, otherwise nothing.

-Testing purposes will delete later
-{
-"name":"The Doctor",
-"email":"example@mailthing.com",
-"username":"LOGINexample",
-"password":"Password"
-}

 ### Day 5

 Protect Controllers with AuthGuard

 ### Day 6

 Frontend entry points, should be able to first: register and submit forms to the backend after validation and sanitization, also should use react datepicker to make sure that the user is not under 18 years old.

 ### Day 7